 My opinion on Iuvo

 As several platforms are under suspicion in early 2020, Iuvo‘s focus on reliable loan originators makes it an excellent choice for investors concerned about the safety of their investments.
-The platform’s main drawback are the lack of a secondary market, and of course the reduced returns incurred by having only quality originators.
+The platform’s main drawback is of course the reduced returns incurred by having only quality originators.

 Iuvo’s pros & cons